-Covid: Government's PPE VIP lane unlawful, court rules
+Covid: Government's PPE 'VIP lane' unlawful, court rules

 The legal action was brought by the Good Law Project and EveryDoctor which claimed the Department of Health and Social Care (DHSC) unlawfully awarded contracts to supply PPE during the height of the first wave of the coronavirus pandemic.

-The groups took legal action over more than £340m in contracts awarded to pest control firm PestFix and a contract worth about £252m to the hedge fund Ayanda Capital.
+The groups took legal action over more than £340m in contracts awarded to PestFix, a firm that supplies pest control products, and a contract worth about £252m to the hedge fund Ayanda Capital.

 The campaigners said the DHSC "prioritised suppliers including PestFix and Ayanda because of who they knew, not what they could deliver".